 The issue of Facebook privacy is often raised.
 According to Facebook users 'own all of the content and information' they post on Facebook.
 Facebook goes on to say that "When you publish content or information using the Public setting, it means that you are allowing everyone, including people off of Facebook, to access and use that information, and to associate it with you ".
-As hard as Facebook has worked, many people still don't understand, or use, their internet privacy functions adequately.
-To Facebooks' credit, they have tried.
+As hard as Facebook has worked, many people still don't understand or use the company's internet privacy functions adequately.
+To Facebooks' credit, they've tried.
 But the fact is, we just don't have time.
 Learning the in's and out's of privacy in todays busy world is secondary until there is a problem.

 The first rule for protecting privacy on the internet is "think before you post'.

 The second rule is 'check your privacy settings'.
 At Reputation X we advise clients to check all of their privacy settings on Facebook, LinkedIn, Twitter, and their own websites.
 Our advice: Learn about your rights and learn about your settings.
 The biggest issue is Facebook because it's one of the biggest.
 Facebook privacy is discussed here.